w3f/Grants-Program/applications/bitCheck.md

 We will keep the similar UI and functions as Ethereum, but will re-build this project on Polkadot by substrate.

+### Tech details

+First, thanks tornado.cash, they have made a wonderful mixer on Ethereum with zero-knowledge to protect privacy.
+But the performance is still low.

+We will use the following tech to improve the performance.

+a- Using PLONK instead of GROTH16 to avoid trusted setup while updating circuits.
+This will improve the expansibility of DAPP.

+b- The calculation of generation proof of tornado.cash's front-side is too heavy to run on web browsers or mobile wallets smoothly.
+This will be improved also.

+Some functions above is realized on bitCheck Ethereum version, but we are sure it will have much better performace on parachain.

 ### Ecosystem Fit
+Bitcheck is a protocol, including core functions and components: depositing, withdrawal, claim, dispute settlement and DAO.

+Any developers can call this protocol to build up various dApps with different economics model.

+We have built dApp based on this protocol on Ethereum/Tron, using economics models(such as yield farming, etc.) to attract users.

 We have not found similar projects in Polkadot ecosystem.
-Also there is no payment system like bitCheck in Ethereum ecosystem.

-The most similar project in Ethereum is Sablier, but Sablier don't support privacy protection and complicated arbitration of dispute between parties.
+The most similar project in Ethereum is Sablier, but Sablier is a installment tools, don't support privacy protection and complicated arbitration of dispute between parties.

 ## Team :busts_in_silhouette: